vinetsuicide/passM/README.md

 - Choose "list" to view saved passwords.
 You'll need to provide the password used for encryption.
 - Choose "quit" to exit the program.

-## ASCII Art

-The "passM" logo in ASCII art can be found in the `passM_logo.txt` file.

 ## Screenshots